 While you may have heard of acid reflux or even gastroesophageal reflux disease (GERD), you may have never heard of Barrett’s esophagus.
 While it is slightly less well-known, Barrett’s esophagus is just as common a condition as other gastrointestinal issues and is often diagnosed in conjunction with acid reflux.
-Just like many other digestive issues, Barrett’s esophagus can be effectively treated using natural remedies such as aloe vera, apple cider vinegar, and cayenne.
+Just like many other digestive issues, Barrett’s esophagus can often be treated using natural remedies such as aloe vera, apple cider vinegar, and cayenne.

 What Is Barrett’s Esophagus?